A Guide To Victorian Jewellery

 The same bright gemstones were popular within brooches, too.
 Many, like this natural Ceylon sapphire brooch, had a beautifully coloured stone as their centrepiece.

-Engagement and wedding rings were as ornate as they had ever been during the Victorian period.
+Victorian engagement rings were as ornate as they had ever been.

 No Victorian engagement ring was complete without a beautiful diamond at its centre, with solitaire rings and old cut diamonds amongst the most popular styles of the time.